Tracardi/tracardi-api/docs/flow/actions/segmentation/add_segment_action.md

 # Add segment from profile

-This action will add segment from the profile.
-This action needs __profile update__ to save changes to the profile.
+This action allows you to add a segment from a profile.
+When triggered, the specified segment will be added from the profile.

+To ensure that the changes made to the profile are saved, a __profile update__ is necessary.
+This means that after the segment is removed, you need to perform a profile update to finalize the changes and ensure they are reflected in the updated profile.